ClearFox logoClearFox

 4. 4

-Find your Realm (Company) ID: log in to QuickBooks → look at the URL (company/REALM_ID/...).
+Find your Realm (Company) ID: after connecting in the playground, the Realm ID is shown.
+Or log in to QuickBooks Online → look at the URL: /app/homepage?companyId=REALM_ID.

 5. 5